FIWARE/tutorials.Step-by-Step/docs/crud-operations.md

     command: --bind_ip_all --smallfiles
 ```

-Both containers are residing on the same network - the Orion Context Broker is
+Both containers reside on the same network - the Orion Context Broker is
-listening on Port `1026` and MongoDB is listening on the default port `271071`.
+listening on port `1026` and MongoDB is listening on the default port `271071`.
-Both containers are also exposing the same ports externally - this is purely for
+For the sake of this tutorial, we have also made the two ports available from
-the tutorial access - so that cUrl or Postman can access them without being part
+outside the network so that cUrl or Postman can access them without having to
-of the same network.
-The command-line initialization should be self explanatory.
+be run from inside the network.
+The command-line initialization should be self
+explanatory.

 # Start Up

 All services can be initialised from the command-line by running the bash script
 provided within the repository.
 Please clone the repository and create the
-necessary images by running the commands as shown:
+necessary images by running the commands as shown below:

 ```bash
 git clone git@github.com:Fiware/tutorials.CRUD-Operations.git